Videography | Photography | Graphic Design

-Like the brush strokes of an impressionist painting, a collection of micro stories create an overall picture of an organisation’s impact.
+Like the brush strokes of an impressionist painting, a collection of Micro Stories or Reels create an overall picture of an organisation’s impact.
 I teach a collaborative approach to developing audience specific stories.

 Brother Chris Sweeney